game-icons/icons/CONTRIBUTING.md

 They are already thousands of icons available.
 Sometimes, different artist want to depict the same thing.
 To avoid name collisions, icons are organised like this:

-/ artist / deck / icon
+/ artist / icon

 For example :

 ```
-/ lorc / originals / wolf.svg
+/ lorc / wolf.svg
-/ delapouite / far-west / gun.svg
+/ delapouite / water-gun.svg
-/ delapouite / sci-fi / gun.svg
+/ delapouite / zat-gun.svg
 ```

-By following this hierarchical structure, we assure that each artist is free to name their icons the way they want and group them in meaningful categories if needed.
+By following this hierarchical structure, we assure that each artist is free to name their icons the way they want.

 ### Design / art rules